syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 Next

-'Find the next occurrence of a particular text extended to several paragraphs in the document
+'Finds the next occurrence of a particular text extended to several paragraphs in the document

 textSelections = document.FindNextSingleLine(paragraph, "First paragraph Second paragraph", True, False)

 For Each textSelection As TextSelection In textSelections

-'Get the found text as single text range and set italic formatting
+'Gets the found text as single text range and sets italic formatting

 Dim text As WTextRange = textSelection.GetAsOneRange()